Thermomix Macarons

 • Add toppings on the shells.

-• Bake macarons in the oven 14-17 minutes.
-Macarons are ready when you tough them with your finger and they are not moving on the baking mat.
+• Bake macarons in the oven at 275oย F (134oย C) -300oย F (150oC) for 14_17 minutes.
+Oven temperature and baking time may vary, depending on your oven.ย Macarons are ready when you touch them with your finger and they are not moving on the baking mat.ย

 One Comment